priykumar/notification-service/README.md

 ## Problem Statement:
-A notification service that facilitates the sending of notifications thorugh email, slack, in-app notification
+A notification service that facilitates the sending of notifications through email, slack, in-app notification

 ## Requirements:
 1. Send Notifications through channels like Email, Slack, In-app.